 - Full Season Bi-Weekly Flowers: $185 for 7 weeks

-Pick-up of weekly shares are Tuesdays, 3-6pm at the Farm, near 57th & Cambie, Vancouver, with self-serve after-hours & next day access to your veggie box or flowers available.
+Pick-up of weekly shares are Tuesdays, 3-6pm at the Farm, near 57th & Cambie, Vancouver, with self-serve after-hours and next day access to your veggie box or flowers available.
 Flower shares are also available Fridays for self-serve pick-up noon onwards.
-We are at 780 West 57th Avenue on the western lawns of George Pearson Centre, accessible via Heather Street.
+We are at 780 West 57th Avenue on the western lawns of George Pearson Centre accessible via Heather Street.

 What if you are going away, or can’t pick up one week?

-We will have 1 extra week of veggie harvest at the end of the season, for people that missed a week & notified us by 8am Tuesday morning to put their share of the week’s harvest on hold.
+We will have 1 extra week of veggie harvest at the end of the season for people that missed a week and notified us by 8am Tuesday morning to put their share of the week’s harvest on hold.
 This assures the harvest does not go to waste.

 Reusable Produce Bag Option

 Our weekly salad or braising green mixes, and a number of other items do need to be bagged (ie. snap peas, potatoes, beans).
 Our Reusable Produce Bag option relies on the commitment of CSA members to provide, wash and return laundry machine washable produce bags each week.
-Members provide us with 6 bags before first harvest the last Tuesday in May.
-Bags need to have your name written boldly and very visibly at the top of the bags, or on a tag near the top of your bag.
-The best sized bags are somewhere between 12”x9.5” and 15”x13” and are made of mesh, or cloth.
+Members provide us with a total of 6 bags before first harvest the last Tuesday in May.
+Bags need to have your First & Last Names written boldly and very visibly at the top of the bags, or on a tag attached to the drawstring of your bag.
+The best sized bags are somewhere between 12”x9.5” and 15”x13” and are made of mesh or cloth.
 Nice if they have a drawstring at the top of them.
 Many sewing projects have been inspired by this program!
-Old t-shirts, or tea towels could do it.
+Old t-shirts or tea towels could do it.

-Produce is bagged directly into member’s bags Tuesday mornings at the farm and taken home by members to air-tight containers in the fridge (ie. large food storage tubs) Tuesday afternoon.
+Produce is bagged directly into member’s reusable bags Tuesday at the farm and taken home by members to air-tight containers in the fridge (ie. large food storage tubs) starting 3pm Tuesday afternoon.
 Even better if the containers you transfer your produce to are transparent so you can easily see what you have in the fridge.
-Best if you can avoid buying new bags and containers, and repurpose fabrics & containers already kicking around.
+Best if you can avoid buying new bags and containers and repurpose fabrics and containers already kicking around.

 Our Farm Community in the City

-We encourage our members to visit the farm a beautiful spacious outdoor green space right in the city.
-Farmer staff & volunteers are on site Monday, Tuesday, Thursday & Friday 9am-3pm March to October and are always happy to chat.
-June to mid-October farmers are also on site during CSA pick-up Tuesdays 3-6pm and Wednesdays 9am-3pm.
+We encourage our members to visit the farm anytime.
+It’s a beautiful spacious outdoor green space right in the city.
+Farm staff & volunteers are on site Monday, Tuesday, Thursday & Friday 9am-3pm March to October and are happy to chat.
+June to mid-October farmers are also on site during CSA pick-up Tuesdays 3-6pm.
 Get to know us!
 We are your neighbours & a wealth of ecological gardening & garden-fresh eating knowledge.
 We love getting to know the people who eat the food we grow.

 Karen, firstname.lastname@example.org, 778-997-3609.
 Always happy to chat!